kukiron/capture-tools/README.md

 - React Router
 - ESLint & Prettier: for linting & formatting
 - React Icons: collection of popular icons
-- And the good old friend lodash

 ## App Overview

-- **Functionality**: The functionalities do NOT go beyond what original Clepher app instance (shared with me) currently has.
+- **_Functionality_**: The functionalities do NOT go beyond what original Clepher app instance (shared with me) currently has.
 The Post Engagement page contains the basic functionalities - pagination, search, deleting items etc. The Edit Engagement page is mostly UI components with their local non-persisting states.
-- **App Data**: Demo data is used for Post Engagement table view.
+- **_App_ Data**: Demo data is used for Post Engagement table view.
 It simulates an API call when page mounts & show them in table view.
 Since there's no actual back-end connected, changes are not persisted.
-- **State Management**: This app doesn't have enough complexity to add Redux for state management.
+- **_State Management_**: This app doesn't have enough complexity to add Redux for state management.
 But it's used nonetheless since it's listed as a must-use tool.
 Most of the states are at the component level.
 With an actual back-end, Edit Engagement page states could be lifted to Redux store to save & inject to the page.
 Maintianing these states in Redux store against different engagement ids is not ideal.
-- **Routing**: The default app route is `/capture-tools/post-engagement` with ID specific edit routes.
+- **_Routing_**: The default app route is `/capture-tools/post-engagement` with ID specific edit routes for Edit Engagement page.
 The other items in the Capture Tools menu have their own routes but their contents are empty.
-- **Post Reactions**: The facebook-type post reaction animation styling uses the original css file.
+- **_Post Reactions_**: The facebook-type post reaction animation styling uses the original css file.
-- **Additional Features**: Some additional features are inlcuded - tooltip, toaster, loader skeleton, empty status page, and bulk delete.
+- **_Additional Features_**: Some additional features are inlcuded - tooltip, toaster, loader skeleton, empty status page, and bulk delete.

 ## Deployment